ansys/pydpf-core/doc/source/user_guide/tutorials/mesh/explore_mesh.rst

 - Unit;
 - Nodes, elements and faces;
-- Named selections.
+- Named selections: .

-Check all the types of data you can get from a mesh at |MeshedRegion|.

-When instantiating nodes, elements, faces and named selections you get the correspondent DPF objects:
+When instantiating nodes, elements, faces and named selections you get the corresponding DPF objects:
 |Nodes|, |Elements|, |Faces| and |Scoping|.

+For more information of other types of data you can get from a mesh, see the API reference of the |MeshedRegion| class.

-Here, we get the mesh nodes.
+In this tutorial, we explore the data about the mesh nodes.

 .. tab-set::